switchensemble/switchensemble.github.io/_posts/call-for-scores/2026-09-07-call-for-scores.md

 postDescription: "The [Switch~ Ensemble] and Overdrive Festival NYC are happy to announce our 2026 Call-for-Scores.
 One work for 3-7 musicians and technology will be selected for a performance on the 2027 Overdrive Festival in Manhattan at the Graduate Center's Elebash Recital Hall on April 8, 2027."
 ---

 The [Switch~ Ensemble] and Overdrive Festival NYC are happy to announce our 2026 Call-for-Scores.
 One work for 3-7 musicians and technology will be selected for a performance on the 2027 Overdrive Festival in Manhattan at the Graduate Center's Elebash Recital Hall on April 8, 2027.
 Additionally, any submitted works will be considered for our future programming.
-We hope to choose additional works to include for upcoming seasons, and see this as an excellent way to become acquainted with the work of composers unknown to us.
+We hope to choose additional works to include in upcoming seasons, and see this as an excellent way to become acquainted with the work of composers unknown to us.

 ### Deadline